did you know?

 - Certified athletic trainers (ATs) don’t just tape ankles.
 They can specialize in the prevention, assessment, treatment, and rehabilitation of athletes’ injuries and illnesses.

-- To develop deeper knowledge and skills, ATs can continue for a doctoral degree (PhD or EdD).
+- AT programs are offered at a master's level.
+To develop deeper knowledge and skills, ATs can continue for a doctoral degree (PhD or EdD).

 - Athletic trainers can work in various settings, including youth sports, professional sports, hospitals, performing arts, military, and government agencies.